Post-Nasal Drip Symptoms, Causes & Treatment in Denver

 - Sinus infections or sinusitis (inflammation of the sinuses)

 - Structural problems with the nose (for example, a deviated septum)

 - Certain medications, including birth control pills or blood pressure medications

 - Harmful fumes (often from perfumes, cleaning products, smoke, or smog)

 Though coughing and congestion are the two main symptoms of post-nasal drip, they aren’t the only ones to be aware of.
 Other common symptoms include:

-- Runny nose
+- Runny or stuffy nose

 - Frequent throat clearing